-Dr. Mathew T. Alexander earned his medical degree from Albany Medical College Of Union University, Albany, NY 1995, Surgical Internship from Medical College of Georgia in Augusta, GA and his Neurosurgery Residency form the Medial College of Wisconsin, Milwaukee, WI.
-His Cardiology Fellowship was at St. Luke’s Episcopal Hospital/Texas Heart Institute, Baylor College of Medicine in Houston, TX.
+Dr. Mathew T. Alexander earned his medical degree from Albany Medical College Of Union University, Albany, NY 1995, Surgical Internship from Medical College of Georgia in Augusta, GA and his Neurosurgery Residency form the Medical College of Wisconsin, Milwaukee, WI.
 He is Board Certified by the American Board of Neurological Surgery.
 Dr. Alexander began his group practice, Texas Brain and Spine, in Corpus Christi, TX in 2004.
 He specializes in Essential Tremor, Infection, and Movement Disorders, Neurosurgery, Neurosurgical Procedures, Parkinson Disease, Spinal Fractures, Spinal Stenosis.
 Dr. Alexander is Chairman of Surgery and Neurosurgery for CHRISTUS Spohn Health System.

-Alexander began the group practice in Corpus Christi in 2004 after moving to the city to be closer to his brother, Dr. Thomas Alexander, a cardiologist in town, and a sister who is a neurologist in Houston.
+Alexander began the group practice in Corpus Christi in 2004 after moving to the city.
 He grew up in Louisville, Ky., with his dad, now a retired general surgeon.
 It was his father, who often brought young Matthew to the operating room, who inspired Alexander to become a surgeon.
 His parents have since moved to Corpus Christi.
 “Now we’re all Texas natives, I guess,” he said with a smile.

 Alexander performs the most minimally invasive type of surgery as possible on patients who have been in car accidents or falls, or who have a type of degenerative disease associated with aging.
 “Sometimes we treat people with scoliosis or correct someone’s unstable fracture, but if we can do something with a scope, I try to do that more often than the more complicated surgeries if it’s applicable for the patient,” he said.